aerogear-attic/mobile-cli/doc/adding_new_cmd.md

 If it is a new verb command then you will want to create a new block of it and its sub commands

-Eample of adding a new resource command:
+Example of adding a new resource command:

 ```
 var (